TobiasNils/TobiasNils.github.io/index.md

 (inspired by [Micos.py](https://gist.github.com/pklaus/3955382)),
 - [GPIO](): Control GPIO pins of [Raspberry Pi]()

-as well as some code for accessing video devices like USB-cameras.
+..
+Then there is some some code for accessing video devices like [USB-cameras]() which might come in handy.

 #### Usage examples
 [Jupyter Notebooks]() are implemented for interactive control of the devices: